-If you think it’s hard to make the right money decision, try coming up with a way to teach your kids to make proper money decisions.
+If you think it’s hard to make the right money decision, try developing a way to teach your kids to make proper money decisions.
 Earlier this week, I listened to a YouTube video with Dr. Jordan Peterson and Warren Farrell about fathers’ role in children’s lives.
-While the video’s title has nothing to do with the conversation, it was a great conversation.
+While the video’s title has nothing to do with the conversation, it was great.

 An Interesting Correlation

-Dr. Peterson and Dr. Farrell pointed out the correlation between deferring gratification, i.e., having patience and success in life.
-After sitting in hundreds of households and speaking to hundreds of families that want new cars and bigger houses but were unwilling to wait until they could afford these luxuries, I came to this conclusion years ago.
+Dr. Peterson and Dr. Farrell pointed out the correlation between deferring gratification, i.e., having patience, and success.
+After sitting in hundreds of households and speaking to hundreds of families that wanted new cars and bigger houses but were unwilling to wait until they could afford these luxuries, I came to the same conclusion years ago.

-It’s great to know what to teach, but how do you teach it?
+Knowing what to teach is great, but how do you teach it?
 I’ve been trying to teach my kids patience but not succeeding.
 I’ve been attempting to teach Jokco’s “discipline equals freedom” mantra.
 Showing them that you work hard first, then play afterward.
 We’ve talked about it, but we have not done it well.

-This video helped me learn the mistake I’ve made, and I hope it will help you too.
+This video helped me learn from my mistake, and I hope it will help you too.
 We had the reward too far from the hard work.
-We’d often say, “if you get all your work done this weekend, you can play video games.”
-One of the comments Dr. Farrel mentioned was, dads, will often play with the kids and then say something to the effect of “bedtime’s at 8, if you get your schoolwork done we can use the rest of the evening to play until bed.”
+We’d often say, “If you get all your work done this weekend, you can play video games.”
+One of the comments Dr. Farrel mentioned was dads will often play with the kids and then say something to the effect of “Bedtime’s at 8; if you get your schoolwork done, we can use the rest of the evening to play until bed.”

-Dark secret here, I played a lot of poker when I was younger.
-Since I prefer winning, I also spent a lot of time reading books.
-One of the books started by talking about how human intelligence is our ability to recognize patterns.
+The dark secret here, I played a lot of poker when I was younger.
+Since I prefer winning, I also spent much time reading books.
+One of the books started by discussing how human intelligence is our ability to recognize patterns.
 We learn if I do A, then B happens.
 Some examples are:

 If I smile at you, you will smile at me.